Tisha B'Av: In Israel

 Tisha B'av by Maurycy Trębacz, 1903.

 A 2010 poll in Israel revealed that some 22% of Israeli Jews fast on Tisha b'Av, and 52% said they forego recreational activity on this day even though they do not fast.
 Another 18% of Israeli Jews responded that if recreational spots were permissible to be open, they would go out on the eve of the fast day, and labelled the current legal status "religious coercion".
 The last 8% declined to answer.

-In Israel, which has Rabbinic Judaism as a state religion, restaurants and places of entertainment are closed on the eve of Tisha b'Av and the following day by law.
+In Israel, restaurants and places of entertainment are closed on the eve of Tisha b'Av and the following day by law.
 Establishments that break the law are subject to fines.
 When Menachem Begin became Prime Minister, he wanted to unite all the memorial days and days of mourning on Tisha b'Av, so that Yom HaShoah and Yom HaZikaron would also fall on this day, but it was not accepted.

 Outside of Israel, the day is not observed by most secular Jews, as opposed to Yom Kippur, on which many secular Jews fast and go to synagogue.

 According to halakha, combat soldiers are absolved of fasting on Tisha b'Av on the basis that it can endanger their lives.
 As of August 2025, the latest example of such a ruling was issued by the Military Rabbinate for the Gaza war.

 In relation to the creation of the State of Israel

 Following the Six-Day War, the national religious community viewed Israel's territorial conquests with almost messianic overtones.
-The conquest of geographical areas with immense religious significance, including Jerusalem, the Western Wall, and the Temple Mount, was seen as portentous; however, only the full rebuilding of the Temple would engender enough reason to cease observing the day as one of mourning and transform it into a day of joy instead.
+The conquest of geographical areas with immense religious significance, including Jerusalem, the Western Wall, and the Temple Mount, was seen as portentous.
+However, only the full rebuilding of the Temple would provide sufficient reason to cease observing the day as one of mourning and transform it into a day of joy instead.